rmccrear/codex-lv3-may-2025/mad-libs-levels/mad-libs-lv-1.md

 # Level 1: Project Setup & Planning

+Mad Libs is a game where you fill in the blanks of a story with random words (like nouns, verbs, and adjectives) without knowing the context.
+The result is usually a funny and nonsensical story!

+Try a game of Mad Libs here: [https://studio.code.org/courses/csp5-virtual/units/1/lessons/7/levels/1](https://studio.code.org/courses/csp5-virtual/units/1/lessons/7/levels/1)

 **Goal:** Set up your development environment and understand the project requirements.

 **User Story:** As a developer, I want to create a new project folder with all necessary files so that I can start building my Mad Libs application.